sjefvanleeuwen/loadsharp/readme.md

 - **Trigger:** Changes to source code or docs
 - **Features:**
   - 📚 Automated API documentation with DocFX
-  - 🌐 GitHub Pages deployment
+  - 📦 Documentation artifacts for download
   - 🔄 Live updates on code changes

 ### 🧪 Local Development Pipeline